void-linux/void-docs/src/config/bluetooth.md

 simply reboot the system.
 Note that restarting the `dbus` service may kill processes making use of it.

-> Note: To use an audio device such as a wireless speaker or headset, ALSA users
-> need to install the `bluez-alsa` package, while
-> [PulseAudio](./media/pulseaudio.md) users do not need any additional software.
+To use an audio device such as a wireless speaker or headset, ALSA users need to install the `bluez-alsa` package, while [PulseAudio](./media/pulseaudio.md) users do not need any additional software.

 ## Usage